Y0dax/azure-stt-subtitles-electron/readme.md

 # OBS STT Subtitles using Microsoft Azure Cognitive SDK

 Welcome!
-This application presents Speech to Text subtitles in a standalone window that can be window captured by OBS or other prograsms.
+This application presents Speech to Text subtitles in a standalone window that can be window captured by OBS or other programs.
 It is powered by Microsoft's Cognitive STT service.
 This is the same service that Microsoft Cortana uses.

 > Note: The micrsoft cognitive service is not free and you will need to provide this program with a subscription key in order to use it.
 See more info here: https://azure.microsoft.com/en-us/services/cognitive-services/speech-to-text/